Jacksonville, Florida, USA downtown city skyline on St. Johns River.

 Medical Bill Responsibility and Payment Following a Florida Truck Accident

-Based in Jacksonville, Florida, David Wolf is a Florida Truck Accident Attorney who understands the intricacies, processes, insurance coverages, and laws that pertain to medical bills and personal injuries.
+Based in Jacksonville, Florida, David Wolf is a Florida truck accident attorney who understands the intricacies, processes, insurance coverages, and laws that pertain to medical bills and personal injuries.
 He is the author of 12 books including the book titled - Big Trucks - Big Problems - When a Truck Driver Wrecks Your Day and Life - Legal Rights of the Injury Victim and Family.
-This book has a chapter on Medical Treatment an Follow Up and Insurance Issues and Common Questions.
+This book has a chapter on medical treatment and follow up and insurance issues and common questions.
 You can read more about this book at Big Trucks - Big Problems.

 As you can see, it is a bit confusing and a bit unfair that the injury victim needs to use his or her own insurance to pay for medical bills that resulted from the negligence or carelessness of another person - namely the truck driver.
-If you need help and have questions in the aftermath of a Florida car accident or truck accident, contact attorney David Wolf for a Free Consultation.
+If you need help and have questions in the aftermath of a Florida truck accident or car accident, contact attorney David Wolf for a free consultation.
 He is available days, nights, weekends, and holidays for his clients and prospective clients.
-Call or text David Wolf at (904) 500-9653 or send David Wolf an e-mail at dwolf@davidalanwolf. com
+Call or text David Wolf at (904) 500-9653 or send David Wolf an e-mail.

 Client Reviews